open-sauced/intro/05-how-to-contribute-to-open-source.md

    **Manual Addition**

    - Open the `.all-contributorsrc` file.
-   - Go to the last contributor in the contributors array.
+   - Go to the last contributor in the contributors' array.
    - Add a comma after the last closing curly bracket ( `},` ).
    - Copy and paste the template below: